Baltimore County has implemented sustainability initiatives—with input from County employees, residents and advocates for the environment—to help:

 The County has banned on the use of glyphosates (RoundUp)—the widely-used active ingredient in common pesticides that has consistently been linked to a variety of serious health concerns—on its properties with the exception that the Department of Environmental Protection and Sustainability (EPS) may continue usage in its reforestation and afforestation projects through FY22.
 EPS has been directed to develop alternative approaches for addressing weeds and other vegetation without using glyphosate.

-Vulnerability Assessment and Climate Action Plan
+Climate Action Plan and Resilience Assessment

 The County has developed a climate action plan to: